tcltk/tcl/doc/markdown/define.md

 : This deletes each of the methods called *name* from a class.
 The methods must have previously existed in that class.
 Does not affect the superclasses of the class, nor does it affect the subclasses or instances of the class (except when they have a call chain through the class being modified) or the class object itself.

 [filter]{.cmd} [-slotOperation]{.optarg} [methodName]{.optdot}
-: This slot (see **SLOTTED DEFINITIONS** below) sets or updates the list of method names that are used to guard whether method call to instances of the class may be called and what the method's results are.
+: This slot (see [Slotted definitions] below) sets or updates the list of method names that are used to guard whether method call to instances of the class may be called and what the method's results are.
 Each *methodName* names a single filtering method (which may be exposed or not exposed); it is not an error for a non-existent method to be named since they may be defined by subclasses.
 By default, this slot works by appending.

 [mixin]{.cmd} [-slotOperation]{.optarg} [className]{.optdot}
-: This slot (see **SLOTTED DEFINITIONS** below) sets or updates the list of additional classes that are to be mixed into all the instances of the class being defined.
+: This slot (see [Slotted definitions] below) sets or updates the list of additional classes that are to be mixed into all the instances of the class being defined.
 Each *className* argument names a single class that is to be mixed in.
 By default, this slot works by replacement.

 [renamemethod]{.cmd} [fromName]{.arg} [toName]{.arg}
 : This renames the method called *fromName* in a class to *toName*.
 The method must have previously existed in the class, and *toName* must not previously refer to a method in that class.
 Does not affect the superclasses of the class, nor does it affect the subclasses or instances of the class (except when they have a call chain through the class being modified), or the class object itself.
 Does not change the export status of the method; if it was exported before, it will be afterwards.